hellorich/richcookson.info/README.md

 ## Requirements

-1. Install [NodeJS](https://nodejs.org/en/) - 10.16.3 LTS version.
+1. Install the [NodeJS](https://nodejs.org/en/).
+The most recently tested version for this project is 13.0.1.
 Using NVM is recommended if you have multiple projects using different versions of Node.
 2  Gulp CLI: `npm install --global gulp-cli`

 ## Commands